Peter Laurie: Obituary

 Sir Peter Laurie was a magistrate and deputy-lieutenant for the city of Westminster and for the county of Middlesex, and a Commissioner of Lieutenancy for London.
-He married, Margaret, daughter of John Jack, Esq., but was left a widower, without issue, in 1847.
+He married Margaret, daughter of John Jack, Esq., but was left a widower, without issue, in 1847.

 His health, which had long been feeble, grew sensibly worse in the week before his death, while he was staying at Brighton.
-On the l of December he was brought up thence to London, in spite of the remonstrances of his friends, who feared that he would die upon the road: but he was resolved, in his own words, "to die at home."
-And he had his wish; for he had reached his house less than forty-eight hours when he ceased to breathe.
+On 1 December, he was brought up thence to London, in spite of the remonstrances of his friends, who feared that he would die upon the road: but he was resolved, in his own words, "to die at home."
+And he had his wish, for he had reached his house less than forty-eight hours before he ceased to breathe.

 The remains of the deceased Alderman were deposited in the cemetery at Highgate on Tuesday, 10 December, his funeral being attended by several members of the Aldermanic body.